Exaii2/blender-creature-limb-drawer/README.md

 ![XYSCaling](https://user-images.githubusercontent.com/18192380/226145404-3754c575-22fe-4a12-9a0d-c88087696448.png)

-Image 8: Adjustable scaling in the modifier stack.
+Image 8: Adjustable scaling in GeometryNodes.

 The 'XY-Scale'-Value below these four vectors can be changed to make all limbs bigger/smaller at once.
 Some of the styles already have a slight number adjustments, play around with these to see the effect.